urbit/urbit.org-reloaded/content/operations.md

 #### Hoon

-You can use Talk to evaluate Hoon code and share the result with everyone in a Hall circle.
+You can use Talk to evaluate Hoon code and share the results with everyone in a Hall circle.
 To do so, preface your Hoon with `#`.

 ```
 ~your-urbit:talk= #(add 2 2)